Kitano/KitanoCacheBundle/README.md

 # CacheBundle

+**CAUTION: THIS BUNDLE IS DEPRECATED AND THE DEVELOPMENT HAS MOVED TO A NEW REPOSITORY [https://github.com/TheBigBrainsCompany/TbbcCacheBundle](https://github.com/TheBigBrainsCompany/TbbcCacheBundle)**

 Add cache abstraction and method annotations for controlling cache.
 The current implementation of the Cache component is a wrapper (proxy) for Doctrine\Common\Cache.